 What are fleas?

-Fleas are tiny, parasitic insects that feed on the blood of host animals in order to survive.
-There are over 2,000 known flea species found here in the United States, but it is the cat flea, scientifically known as Ctenocephalides felis, that proves to be the most common household invader.
+Fleas are tiny, parasitic insects that feed on the blood of host animals to survive.
+Over 2,000 known flea species are found here in the United States, but the cat flea, scientifically known as Ctenocephalides felis, proves to be the most common household invader.
 Despite their name, cats are not the only hosts that the common cat flea will feed on.
-In fact, humans, dogs, rats, mice, and many other animals may all fall victim to these fleas at one point or another.
+Humans, dogs, rats, mice, and many other animals can all fall victim to these fleas at one point or another.

 Are fleas dangerous?